hankarudova/open-source-sisr-routing/README.md

 To cite the contents of this repository, please cite the paper that also references the repository.

 _Martin Pajerský , Václav Sobotka, and Hana Rudová.
 Open-Source Implementation of Slack Induction by String Removals for Routing and Orienteering Problems.
-In the 23rd International Conference on the Integration of Constraint Programming, Artificial Intelligence, and Operations Research (CPAIOR), 2026._
+In the 23rd International Conference on the Integration of Constraint Programming, Artificial Intelligence, and Operations Research (CPAIOR), pages 359-357.
+Springer LNCS 16595, 2026._

 ```bibtex
 @inproceedings{PajerskyEtAl:SISR-VRP-OP26,